My Cat Seems Stressed. How Can I Help Him?

 Resources

 Does your cat want his food, litter box or sleeping area in another place?
 Resources are very valuable.
 If these feel threatened, your cat can become upset.
+Be sure there is more than 1 water dish different locations of the house.

 New baby